 Human Resources Manual

-Office of Human Resources
+University Human Resources

 Oregon State University

-122 Kerr Administration Building
+236 Kerr Administration Building

 Corvallis, OR 97331

-Critical or security-sensitive designated positions are identified using criteria described in OSU Standards 576-055-0020 and in consultation with the hiring supervisor.
-These are positions with primary duties containing the following access types: direct access to persons under 18 years of age or access to student residence facilities; access to and control over information technology systems; access to confidential information, where disclosure is prohibited; access to property where hazardous materials are located; access to laboratories, nuclear facilities or utility plants where access is restricted to protect the health or safety of the public; fiscal; financial aid, payroll or purchasing responsibilities as one of the person’s primary responsibilities; access to personal information such as social security numbers, dates of birth, driver license numbers, medical information, personal financial information or criminal background information; and, access to or responsibility for the care, safety and security of animals.
+Critical or security-sensitive designated positions are identified using criteria described in University Standard: 05-010 and in consultation with the hiring supervisor.
+These are positions with duties containing the following access types: direct access to persons under 18 years of age or access to student residence facilities; access to and control over information technology systems; access to confidential information, where disclosure is prohibited; access to property where hazardous materials are located; access to laboratories, nuclear facilities or utility plants where access is restricted to protect the health or safety of the public; fiscal; financial aid, payroll or purchasing responsibilities as one of the person’s primary responsibilities; access to personal information such as social security numbers, dates of birth, driver license numbers, medical information, personal financial information or criminal background information; and, access to or responsibility for the care, safety and security of animals.

-It is the intent of the Office of Human Resources to annually remind employees and volunteers whose position descriptions are designated as critical or security sensitive of the requirement to report relevant convictions.
+It is the intent of University Human Resources to annually remind employees and volunteers whose position descriptions are designated as critical or security sensitive of the requirement to report relevant convictions.
 All solicitations, application forms, and announcements for positions designated as critical or security-sensitive will include a statement notifying potential applicants of the intent to request consent to conduct a criminal history check and the fact that such consent will be required for employment or service consideration.